bmikolaj/direscraw/README.md

 #Directory Rescue Crawler
-v1.2
+v1.3

+#####Errcalc v1.0

 ##Description

 Directory Rescue Crawler uses `ddrescue` to recover full directories from one location to another.
-This program also prints an error and runtime summary in each subdirectory copied and a full summary in the root directory.
+This program also prints an error and runtime summary in each subdirectory copied and a full summary in the root directory via the included `errcalc` program.

 ##Dependencies
 Directory Rescue Crawler was designed for Linux and uses the following programs;